hdmf-dev/hdmf/docs/source/getting_started.rst

 `Conda-forge <https://conda-forge.org/#about>`_ is a community led collection of recipes, build infrastructure and distributions for the `conda <https://conda.io/docs/>`_ package manager.

-To install or update PyNWB distribution from conda-forge using conda simply run:
+To install or update HDMF distribution from conda-forge using conda simply run:

 .. code::

-   $ conda install -c conda-forge pynwb
+   $ conda install -c conda-forge hdmf

 Install latest pre-release
 --------------------------

-This is useful to tryout the latest features and also setup continuous integration of your own project against the latest version of PyNWB.
+This is useful to tryout the latest features and also setup continuous integration of your own project against the latest version of HDMF.

 .. code::

-   $ pip install -U pynwb --find-links https://github.com/NeurodataWithoutBorders/pynwb/releases/tag/latest  --no-index
+   $ pip install -U hdmf --find-links https://github.com/hdmf-dev/hdmf/releases/tag/latest  --no-index

 --------------